deanwampler/AkkaWebSampleExercise/README.md

 This goes with the previous point.
 If a `DataStoreServer` dies, the corresponding `PrimeCalculatorServer` should be restarted with it.
 Assuming you *don't* do the refactoring in the previous point, how can you manage these server pairs together?
 (Hint: hard code creation of the `DataStoreServers` and `PrimeCalculatorServers` in the `BootAWSESupervisor`, rather than use the current "dynamic-creation" logic.)

+### Improve the Server Management Logic

+There are UI controls for starting, stopping, and restarting the server.
+The stop and restart logic is somewhat simplistic and could be improved.
+See for example `TODO` comments in `ServerFactories.scala`.

 ### Make It Clustered

 Look at the Akka docs page for [remote actors](http://doc.akkasource.org/remote-actors).
 Can you make this a truly distributed application?